BVNK-Interviews/frontend-hpp-test/README.md

     }
     ```
   - On success `200` redirect to "Pay Quote".

+#### Pay Quote
-- "Pay Quote" - Moving forward in the payment journey, we arrive at a pivotal stage.
+Moving forward in the payment journey, we arrive at a pivotal stage.
 Here, the customer encounters a page titled "Pay with Bitcoin," a short payment summary.
 Vital information such as the amount due, the BTC address for payment, a convenient QR code, and the remaining time before the quote expires are all prominently presented on this page.

-- Timers
+#### Timers
 -  "Accept Quote" - Once a currency is selected the quote should be refreshed every ±18 seconds, use the `acceptanceExpiryDate` value to determine the . `PUT` `https://api.sandbox.bvnk.com/api/v1/pay/<UUID>/summary` to refresh the quote and UI.
 - "Pay Quote" has an expiry date set by the api, use the `quoteExpiryDate` to add an expiry count down timer.
 - Copy to clipboard
   - "Pay Quote" has 2 fields that should be copied to the clipboard when individually clicked
     - Amount due
     - Address
-- Redirects
+#### Redirects
-  - If `quoteStatus: ACCEPTED` redirect to "Pay Quote" `<DOMAIN>/payin/<UUID>/pay`
+  - `quoteStatus: ACCEPTED` redirect to "Pay Quote" `<DOMAIN>/payin/<UUID>/pay`
-  - If `status: EXPIRED` redirect to "Expiry" `<DOMAIN>/payin/<UUID>/expired`
+  - `status: EXPIRED` redirect to "Expiry" `<DOMAIN>/payin/<UUID>/expired`
-- Typescript
-- Test coverage (bonus points)

 ## Resources